Santa Clara Valley Chapter

 Section 2 Committee Chairs and Individual Contributors

-The Board shall appoint the Chairs of each committee and the Individual Contributors.
+The Board shall appoint the Chairs of each committee and the Individual Contributors at the beginning of each fiscal year.
 Committee Chairs shall facilitate the activities of the committee.
 Individual Contributors shall perform the duties corresponding to their specialty area.

 Each committee may establish its own procedures, provided that they are consistent with the bylaws of the parent society and with the Guidelines, policies and practices of this Chapter.